waas-rent/vesc_can_sdk/README.md

 # VESC CAN SDK

 A pure C SDK for communicating with VESC controllers over CAN bus.
 This SDK provides a simple interface to send commands and receive responses from VESC devices without requiring any special libraries beyond a user-provided CAN send function.
+It also features a Python based shell which uses the SDK to provide interactive access to a VESC controller.

 Use cases for this SDK include but are not limited to